 Q. I'm an experienced yoga practitioner.
 Are there class options for me at Trinity?
 A. You bet!
 We offer a range of classes, from Gentle to Hot Power (advanced) and plenty in between.

 Q. I want to learn how to teach yoga.
 Does Trinity offer yoga teacher training?
 A. We certainly do!
-Our 200 hour Yoga Teacher Training (YTT) is an Ashtanga based training that is accredited through Yoga Alliance.
-Inquire with Tanya Polous (727) 643-5637for info on how you can get into the next training.
+Our 200 hour Yoga Teacher Training (YTT) Contact us upcoming teacher training programs

 Q. Are children welcome to participate in Trinity's yoga classes?
 A. Children over 12 years of age are welcome in our yoga classes, but must be accompanied by guardian.
 They are, of course, always welcome at one of Trinity's yoga workshops for children.

 Q. Are Trinity Yoga Studio's classes accessible for individuals with a disability?
 A. Our gentle classes are designed for everybody, including those of varying ability.
 If you prefer to work one on one or want to meet specific goals, we have private yoga available.

 Q. Does Trinity Yoga Studio provide any class discounts or specials for active military, veterans or other groups?

 A. We offer special rates for teachers and active duty military or veterans of all branches on our unlimited auto debit memberships.
 The special pricing is $65 monthly, which is reduced from our regular price of $80 monthly.